oddlittlebird/docs-1/README.md

 Welcome to the Macrometa API Documentation.

-Feel free to
+If you would like to suggest an edit or addition, please create an issue or fork this repo and submit a pull request.

 ## Deployed Site